patriciasbar/patriciasbar/README.md

 # 👋 Hello there!
-I'm Patrícia 👋
+I'm Patricia 👋

 I'm a passionate Tech Business Analyst from Brazil 🇧🇷, based in London, on a journey to become an AI Engineering Specialist.